 What Is Context-Dependent Memory?

-Context-dependent memory brings ideas, skills, and experiences to mind when they're in the same context as they were when you experienced them before.
-When you learn something in one context, you'll more easily remember it in that same context.
+Context-dependent memory brings ideas, skills, and experiences to mind when they’re in the same context as they were when you experienced them before.
+When you learn something in one context, you’ll more easily remember it in that same context.
 For example, some people will chew a particular flavor of gum or drink a certain type of tea while studying.
 When taking an exam covering that material, they will chew that same gum or drink the same tea so as to help jog their memory.

-What Are Brain Structures Involved?
+What Brain Structures Are Involved?

 The two main brain structures involved in context-dependent memory are the hippocampus and the prefrontal cortex.